sachieko/lo5r-back/SeedContributionRules.md

 (
   'name', -- Must have.
-  'Prerequisite', -- delete this entry if there is no prereq like clan, role, etc. rank, -- Number.
+  'Prerequisite', -- delete this entry if there is no prereq like clan, role, etc.
+  'rings', -- Any rings the technique is restricted to. ie: `Any` or `Earth, Water` etc. rank, -- Number.
 Rank of the technique
   'type', -- Text, must be one of: Kata, Kiho, Invocation, Shuji, Ritual, Maho 'description', -- Short narrative example of what the technique does.
 Original work only.